 La Voile D’Or is actually a hotel that offers three dining options: the Gastronomic, the Beach and the Bar restaurants.
 The Gastronomic restaurant is more formal and better suited to dinner, while the other two are more informal and offer lighter fare.
 Gastronomic prides itself on being a farm-to-table eatery and also uses freshly-landed seafood such as sea bass, john dory and sea bream in its dishes.
 Gastronomic’s chef has created a number of recipes highlighting the treasures of the Mediterranean and the wonders of the Nice countryside.
 Try the seared tuna and courgettes in a sunny vinaigrette or meat lovers can choose rack of lamb with fava beans and bacon stew, spring onion, and a thyme serpolet infused jus.

 Le Cap is also part of the Four Seasons Hotel.
 Its understated elegance and maritime-influenced cuisine is a favorite among luxury diners.
 Many of the ingredients used in the dishes come from the hotel’s on-site gardens.
-Appetizers include choices like razor clams and cockles with fresh seaweed and citrus fruits and fennel, while mains include dishes like sea bass fillet cooked in kombu seaweed, steamed peas in a special oyster butter.
+Appetizers include choices like razor clams and cockles with fresh seaweed and citrus fruits and fennel, while mains include dishes like sea bass filet cooked in kombu seaweed, steamed peas in a special oyster butter.
 End things off with puff pastry with pine nuts delicately flavored with orange blossom.
 The menu is likely to change according to the seasons and availability of fresh products. \ \ A veritable mecca of fine dining, Saint-Jean-Cap-Ferrat keeps the wine flowing, the pairing options limitless and the gastronomic options kaleidoscopic.

 The arts are taken very seriously by the French people.
 A visit to these three venues would be enjoyable: